ClojureBridge/community-docs/docs/clojure/truthiness.md

 - Advice to coaches

     Pleaae explain the rule of truthy and falsey.
-Only false and nil fall on falsey, others are all truthy.
-If possible, let attendees to create their own if/if-not examples.
+Only false and nil are falsey.
+All others are truthy.
+If possible, let attendees create their own if/if-not examples.

-    For attendees who have programming background, it may be interesting to talk about the result of `(if (Boolean. "false") :truthy :falsey)`.
+    For attendees who have programming backgrounds, it may be interesting to talk about the result of `(if (Boolean. "false") :truthy :falsey)`.